08 – South Coast Western

 Hunter-gatherers

-Lived in the area, leaving behind flint tools.
+Middle stone-age people lived in the area, leaving behind their discarded flint tools.

 1200 BC (Middle Bronze Age)